-Single corporate European Commission accounts has to be used for all of the major app stores.
+Single corporate European Union accounts have to be used for all of the major app stores.

-A mobile application (or 'app') is a dedicated software application built specifically for certain smartphone or tablet operating systems (Apple, Android, Windows, BlackBerry).
-They are distributed through app stores that are usually managed by the owner of the mobile operating system.
+A mobile application (or 'app') is a dedicated software application built specifically for smartphone or tablet operating systems (Apple, Android, Windows, BlackBerry, etc.).

-If what you want your app to do can be done in a website, then it's best to do it in a website.
-It's cheaper and easier to maintain and a lot more people will see the content.
+However, if what you want your app to do can be done by a website, it is best to do it with a website with responsive design.
+This is a cheaper and easier‑to‑maintain solution, and more people will see the content.
 See choosing the best option.

 Plan the app